Melbourne Level Crossing Removals

-These projects were part of the Victorian Government's $2.4b plan to remove at least 20 level crossings by 2018.
+These projects were part of the Victorian Government's $2.4 billion plan to remove at least 20 level crossings by 2018.
 These sites form the basis of a long-term strategic plan being developed to remove all 50 level crossings by 2022.

-Our works included removing the level crossings by lowering the rail lines, reconstruction of local stations as well as improvements to the road and public transport connections.
+Our works included removing the level crossings by lowering the rail lines and reconstruction of local stations, as well as improvements to the road and public transport connections.

 Scope of Work

 - Lowering of the rail line under Burke Road in Glen Iris

 - Construction of a new train station precinct for Gardiner Station

 - Lowering of the rail line under North Road, Ormond

 - Construction of a new train precinct for Ormond Station